MaitrikKaushik/Quiz_Application/README.md

 # Quiz Application

-This is a Quiz Application project containing HTML, CSS, and JavaScript files.
+This is a Quiz Application project containing HTML, CSS, and JavaScript files and SQL database.

 ## Project Files